ece1786-2023/LSTM/README.md

 #git clone https://github.com/ece1786-2023/LSTM

-#git fetch origin
+#git fetch origin/main #This command fetches the latest main branch from the repo

-git reset --hard origin/<branch_name> #This command will set your local branch to exactly match the state of the remote branch. **Be cautious when using --hard as it discards all local changes.**
+git reset --hard origin/main #This command will set your local branch to exactly match the state of the **fetched** remote branch. **Be cautious when using --hard as it discards all local changes.**

 git pull origin <branch_name> #pulls new commits from github